© 2026 KWBU

 KWBU is made possible through the generosity of our members.
 If you find this reporting valuable, consider making a tax-deductible gift today.
 Thank you.

 Molly-Jo Tilton joined KWBU in 2024 as the station's Multimedia Reporter.
-She covers all things Waco for KWBU, from City Council to the local arts scene.
-Her work has appeared on The Texas Standard and NPR's All Things Considered.
+She covers all things Waco and McLennan county for KWBU, from City Council to the local arts scene.
+Her work regularly appears on The Texas Standard and has appeared on NPR's All Things Considered and the Texas Tribune.
 She also co-hosts the weekly news show, Friday Forum with the Waco Bridge.